ethan-ck/Alexandria/Biology/Organic Molecules.md

 		- Phosphate
 			- ATP (Energy), nucleic acids

+- 4 Groups of Molecules
+	- Carbs
+		- The immediate energy source
+		- For plants and fungi, they are used in structural functions
+		- Bread, Corn, rice, pasta, potatoes
+		- Exist as saccharides (sugar)
+		- Monosaccharides, Disaccharide, polysaccharide
+	- Proteins
 		- Gluten
 			- Gluten is a type of protein
 			- Found in Wheat, rye and barley
 			- Celiac disease is a disorder involving the body identifying gluten as a foreign pathogen.
-- 4 Groups of Molecules
-	- Carbs
-	- Proteins

 	- Lipids
 	- Nucleic Acids

-- Our bodies NEED these molecules to function, it is also essential to understand these molecules or "building blocks" to see how we function.
+		- Form our genetic material

 - Basic Terminology used in Organic Chemistry
 	- Macromolecules